sewenew/redis-plus-plus/README.md

 Transaction RedisCluster::transaction(const StringView &hash_tag, bool piped = false);
 ```

-With the created pipeline or transaction, you can send commands with keys located on the same node as the given *hash_tag*.
-See [Examples](https://github.com/sewenew/redis-plus-plus#examples-2) part for an example.
+With the created `Pipeline` or `Transaction` object, you can send commands with keys located on the same node as the given *hash_tag*.
+See [Examples section](https://github.com/sewenew/redis-plus-plus#examples-2) for an example.

 #### Examples